Prewriting Activities For Preschoolers

-While the activities below are listed in order from beginning skills to more precise, we’re currently using all of these activities with my son who has special needs.
+While the activities below are listed in order from beginning to more precise prewriting skills, we’re currently using all of these prewriting activities with my son who has special needs.
 It’s worth it to revisit and strengthen previous skills for more practice.

-3. Finger Tracing Letters – Before holding an implement, it helps to trace a letter with a finger.
-Doing so helps your child develop stronger familiarity, begin memorizing how to write letters, and adds a sensory aspect to forming letters.
-You can employ multiple types of materials for tracing activities.
+Before learning to hold a pencil, it helps to practise tracing the alphabet with a finger.
+Doing so helps your child develop stronger familiarity with their letters, begin memorizing how to write letters, and adds a sensory aspect to forming letters.
+You can employ multiple types of sensory materials for tracing letters.

 - Trace over your writing or tactile letters, like sandpaper letters or glitter glue letters.
 (Create these by drawing a letter in glitter glue on an index card.)

-- Draw letters in sand or salt trays.
+- Draw letters in a sand or salt writing tray.

-- Trace inside letter stencils on a light table, like I explain in this post.
+- Trace inside letter stencils on a light table.

-4. Dot-to-Dot Activities – Remember doing numerous dot-to-dot activities as “bonus work” in early elementary school or in activity books on car rides?
+Remember doing numerous dot-to-dot activities as “bonus work” in early elementary school or in activity books on car rides?
 Well, those dot-to-dot worksheets actually help build pre-writing skills!
-Create your own to cater to your child’s needs.
-When beginning work with dot-to-dot activities, create simple ones, especially if working with a younger preschooler or a child with fine motor delays.
+Create your own dot-to-dot to cater to your child’s needs.
+When beginning to work with dot-to-dot activities, create simple ones, especially if working with a younger preschooler or a child with fine motor delays.
 “Down” and “across” are the first writing motions to master.
 When starting this with my son, I made dot-to-dots with just three dots forming a “L” shape.

-Increase number of dots, add multiple changes in direction, add diagonal lines, and progress to curved lines to increase difficulty.
-Then, begin creating dot-to-dots to form a favorite object, like a ball or a rocket!
+Increase the number of dots, add multiple changes in direction, add diagonal lines, and progress to curved lines to increase difficulty.
+Then, begin creating dot-to-dots to form a favorite object, like a ball.